Knewton/Zoidberg/EXAMPLE.md

     WRB    	JJ     	NNS    	VBP    	VBG    	IN     	DT     	NN     	.

 ## Problem inference
-I think this problem is about an increasing number of sitting birds on the fence and asks a single question.
+I think this problem is about an increasing number of birds sitting on the fence and asks a single question.

 ## Parsed problem
     2                   	birds               	were                	sitting             	on                  	the                 	fence               	.
     constant            	context             	pre_ind_plu         	acting              	conjunction         	noise               	subordinate         	punctuation

-    4                   	more                	birds               	came                	to                  	join                	birds               	.                   	fence
+    4                   	more                	birds               	came                	to                  	join                	birds               	.                   	fence               	sitting
-    constant            	rel_more            	context             	operator            	conjunction         	operator            	context             	punctuation         	subordinate_inferred
+    constant            	rel_more            	context             	operator            	conjunction         	operator            	context             	punctuation         	subordinate_inferred	acting_inferred

     How many            	birds               	are                 	sitting             	on                  	the                 	fence               	?
     asking              	context             	pre_ind_plu         	acting              	conjunction         	noise               	subordinate         	punctuation